Hollywood & Gaming

 The New Hollywood Is a Controller

-Gaming quietly became the biggest entertainment industry on the planet — and almost nobody outside it noticed.
-Here's what that actually means for all of us.
+Gaming didn't just become the biggest entertainment industry on the planet — it became the deepest point of entry into human consciousness ever built.
+And almost nobody outside it noticed.

 Runs Everything

-Here's a question worth sitting with: where does pop culture actually come from?
-The honest answer is that it comes from a strip of Southern California coastline, with New York playing a distant but meaningful second.
-Los Angeles — specifically the cluster of studios, agencies, and tech companies stretching from Burbank to Culver City to Santa Monica — is where the majority of the world's film, television, music, and now digital entertainment gets made, financed, and distributed.
+Pop culture was already the most concentrated cultural machine ever built before gaming entered the conversation.
+Los Angeles — specifically the cluster of studios, agencies, and tech companies stretching from Burbank to Culver City to Santa Monica — is where the majority of the world's film, television, music, and digital entertainment gets made, financed, and distributed.
 Hollywood isn't just a neighborhood.
 It's the factory.

 "The culture most of the world consumes was made within about a thirty-mile radius of the same Pacific coastline.
 That's not an exaggeration — it's barely even a simplification."